Aerospace Engineering Jobs, Career Paths, Demand & Opportunities

 While licensure is not required for entry-level aerospace engineering positions, it is highly valued and can significantly enhance career advancement opportunities.
 To obtain a Professional Engineering (PE) license, engineers must:

-Obtaining a PE license allows engineers to take on greater responsibility, including supervising the work of others.
+Obtaining a PE license allows engineers to assume greater responsibility, including supervising others' work.
 Ensuring that your degree comes from an accredited program is essential for eligibility.
 Although the path to licensure is rigorous, it is rewarding, offering expanded career opportunities and higher earning potential.

 Aerospace engineers require a diverse set of skills to excel in their roles, including: